its-adityagoyal/Game-of-Life-HexagonalGrid/README.md

 In our implementation, each hexagon in the grid is mapped to a 2D array index by projecting its center onto Cartesian coordinates.
 By computing the row and column offsets (using the hexagon’s radius and the √3/2 vertical spacing), we can translate any hex cell into a (row, col) pair in a regular 2D array.

-### Neighbor Positioning
+### Neighbour Positioning

-Neighbors of a hex cell “shift” differently depending on whether the cell sits in an even‑numbered or odd‑numbered row.
+Neighbours of a hex cell “shift” differently depending on whether the cell sits in an even‑numbered or odd‑numbered row.
 In the illustration below, you can see:

-**Even rows**: neighbors on one side are pushed slightly right
+**Even rows**: neighbours on one side are pushed slightly right
-**Odd rows**: neighbors on the opposite side are pushed slightly left
+**Odd rows**: neighbours on the opposite side are pushed slightly left

 ![Hex Grid to Array Mapping](images/hex_to_array_mapping.png)